-Starting with the SDP 2021.1 release, upgrades of the SDP from 2020.1 and later will use a new mechanism.
-The SDP upgrade procedure starting form 2020.1 and later will be described in detail in 2021.1 release.
-Some highlights of the coming upgrade mechanisms:

-- Automated: Upgrades from SDP 2020.1 will be automated with script(s) to be provided with each new version of the SDP. - Continuous: Each new SDP version will maintain the capability to - Independent: SDP upgrades will enable upgrades to new Helix Core versions, but will not cause Helix Core upgrades to occur immediately.
-Each Helix Core instance can be upgraded independently on its own schedule.
+Starting with this SDP 2021.1 release, upgrades of the SDP from 2020.1 and later use a new mechanism.
+The SDP upgrade procedure starting from 2020.1 and later uses the sdp_upgrade.sh script.
+Some highlights of the new upgrade mechanism: Automated: Upgrades from SDP 2020.1 are automated with sdp_upgrade.sh provided with each new version of the SDP.
+Continuous: Each new SDP version, starting from SDP 2021.1, will maintain the capability to upgrade from all prior versions, so long as the starting version is SDP 2020.1 or later.
+Independent: SDP upgrades will enable upgrades to new Helix Core versions, but will not directly cause Helix Core upgrades to occur immediately.
+Each Helix Core instance can be upgraded independently of the SDP on its own schedule.